Bigg Boss 11’s Shilpa Withdraws Case Against BJGPH Producer; Opens Up About Her Personal Life!

 Further, the actress revealed something about her personal life!
 She revealed to the portal, "Well, I would have been married now if I hadn't saved myself in time."

-After Romit, Another Guy Had Entered Shilpa’s Life?
+After Romit, Another Guy Had Enter Shilpa’s Life?

-She revealed that in first case, she realised that the man in question (aiming at Romit Raj) was taking her for granted, in second case, she felt suffocated as the guy was too possessive!
+She revealed that in the first case, she realised that the man in question (aiming at Romit Raj) was taking her for granted, in second case, she felt suffocated as the guy was too possessive!

 Who Was The Second Man?